Nalhab/my-threejs-webxr-drawing/README.md

    - `joinRoom`: Allows a client to join a specific room.
      - **Parameters**: `roomName` (string) - The name of the room to join.
    - `roomsList`: Emits the list of all available rooms to the clients.
+   - `leaveRoom`: Handle when a player leave a room to update the rooms and roles if necessary.

 3. **Player Management**:
    - `storePlayerId`: Stores the player's ID in the socket.